-Our vision is to inspire youth to become honorable men and women, prepared to face the challenges of tomorrow and lead others to make a positive impact on the world.
+The vision of the Inland Northwest Council is to inspire youth to become honorable men and women, prepared to face the challenges of tomorrow and lead others to make a positive impact on the world.

-The Inland Northwest Council, #611, serves more than 8,622 youth members with nearly 3,871 volunteer leaders in more than 600 Cub Scout packs, BSA Scout troops, Venture crews and Explorer posts.
-The council is divided into 9 districts each with staff support as well as a volunteer committee to organize and support Scouting programs in its geographic area.
-The council employs 15 full-time, 3 part-time and 150 temporary (for summer camp operations) employees.
+The Inland Northwest Council, #611, serves more than 2,000 youth members with over 1,500 volunteer leaders in more than 140 Cub Scout Packs, Scouts BSA Troops, Venture Crews, and Explorer Posts.
+The council is divided into 4 districts, each with dedicated staff support and a volunteer committee to organize and support Scouting programs in its geographic area.
+The council employs 16 full-time staff and nearly 100 temporary employees (for summer camp operations).

-Scouting was founded in 1910 in the United States and in 1915 in the Spokane area.
-The council was first incorporated in the of Washington in 1922 as the Inland Empire Council.
+Scouting was founded in 1910 in the United States and in 1915 as the Spokane Council.
+The council was incorporated in the state of Washington in 1922 as the Inland Empire Council.
 The current Inland Northwest Council was formed after a merger with the Lewis-Clark and Idaho Panhandle Councils in 1992.
 A local volunteer executive board governs the council with an executive committee of officers and an advisory board.

 Budget & Funding

-The council’s annual budget is $2.4 million.
-Revenue comes from United Way (4%), popcorn sales (14%), donations (28%), program fees (37%), sale of supplies (3%), endowments (6%), special events (4%) and other (4%).
-86% of the revenues are spent on program services, 9% on management, and 5% on fundraising.
-The council partners with the Spokane County United Way, Twin County United Way and the United Way of Pullman.
+The council’s annual budget is $1.7 million.
+Revenue comes from program fees (50%), popcorn sales (18%), donations (14%), special events (4%), and other (14%).
+86% of the revenues are spent on program services, 8% on management, and 6% on fundraising.
+The council partners with various community organizations and businesses to sponsor units, events, and special activities.